Standing Too Close To The Golf Ball – Causes and How to Fix It

 Can It Cause “Over The Top”?

-As mentioned before, standing too close to the ball can cause a poor swing path.
-It is actually easy to come “over the top” when standing too close and in order to avoid this, a player will have to make some kind of compensation in their swing as naturally the path of the club will be fighting its way back to an inside route.
+It is actually easy to come “over the top” when you stand too close, and in order to avoid this, a player will have to make some kind of compensation in their swing as naturally the path of the club will be fighting its way back to an inside route.

 One thing players will do is start to manipulate the golf club and pulling down with the hands hard in the downswing in order to not miss the ball entirely and square the face, which gives the classic “over the top'' and “chopping wood” look that many amateurs struggle with.